haskell-mafia/regiment/README.md

 # all the things
 regiment sort -f ',' -k 1 -k 4 -k 5 -c 26 -m 10G --crlf --standardized -o "path/to/output-file" input-file
 ```

+Note: `regiment` requires local storage roughly equivalent to the size of the inputs, and follows unix `TMPDIR` conventions for that storage.